RTCM SC-104

-The format does not define the source of the messages and has been used with systems as varied as longwave marine radio, communications satellite broadcasts, and Internet distribution.
+RTCM SC-104 format does not define the source of the messages and has been used with systems as varied as longwave marine radio, communications satellite broadcasts, and Internet (Networked Transport of RTCM via Internet Protocol) distribution.

 RTCM SC-104 is not the only standard for DGPS; Trimble introduced the Compact Measurement Record (CMRx) format for the same basic purpose and there are several other similar standards used for special purposes.
-Most of these have fallen into disuse with the introduction of 10403.1.
+Most of these other standards have fallen into disuse with the introduction of RTCM 10403.1 (RTCM 3.1).

 Versions

 The original version was known as "RTCM Standard 10401".

 The first widely used version of the format was released in 1990 and was based on the 30-bit long packet used by the GPS satellites, known as a "frame".
 Each message started with standardized two-frame header and then one or more data frames following.
 The frames were designed to be similar to GPS to make integration in GPS receivers easier, but had the disadvantage of having low channel efficiency and limiting the number of messages that could be sent in a given time.

 Version 2 was known as "RTCM Standard 10402", with support for multiple GNSS.

 A completely new message format was introduced in 2003 for version 3 of the standard which used a variable-length format to improve efficiency and increase the number of messages that could be sent, which was important for real-time GPS corrections.
 The new standard also greatly increased the number of possible message types.
 As part of the standards process, the naming of the standard was changed, and version 3 became "RTCM Standard 10403".
 As of 20 May 2021, the latest version is 3.3, or 10403.3, with Amendments 1 and 2.